The Data Integration Partnership for Australia (DIPA) consisted of several components:

 - Data infrastructure and integration delivered by Australian Bureau of Statistics and Australian Institute of Health and Welfare.
-These two bodies deliver the core technical infrastructure to support DIPA by providing tools to integrate and link data, including the production of enduring longitudinal and integrated data assets.
+These two bodies delivered the core technical infrastructure to support DIPA by providing tools to integrate and link data, including the production of enduring longitudinal and integrated data assets.

 - Better communication and engagement about data initiatives, led by PM&C.

 - Technical review and advice provided by Data61.
-Data61 provides assurance and advisory role to assist partner agencies to make informed decision taking into account the latest data developments and efficiencies afforded by new technologies.
+Data61 provided assurance and advisory role to assist partner agencies to make informed decision taking into account the latest data developments and efficiencies afforded by new technologies.

 For further information on DIPA partner agencies, please follow the links.